 The converter has a thermal fold back mechanism that will automatically reduce unit output current as the converter temperature approaches its shutdown threshold.
 Additionally, the converter has an internal heat sink over temperature protection, which will shut down the converter if the threshold is exceeded.
-The fans will continue to run and once the heat sink cools down the converter will automatically restart.
+The fans will continue to run and once the heat sink cools down the converter will automatically restart if the auto restart feature is enabled.